-Don't wait for the crowdfunding to support the documentary, get involved by donating to Nakawe Project.
+Even if the crowdfunding has ended, you can still get involved by donating to Nakawe Project.
 Any amount is a great help for the project!
 We use PayPal as a payment gateway, in order to make everything safe and reliable.

 Join our crowdfunding Ended

 Our crowdfunding has ended with 40,030$ raised, thanks to all our backers for the support!

 Browse our shop